benwaffle/the-vala-manual/en/GLOSSARY.md

 ## ABI

-Application Binary Interface (ABI) is the interface between two program modules, one of which is often a library or operating system, at the level of machine code
+Application Binary Interface (ABI) is the interface between two program modules, usually between a library and an operating system, at the level of machine code.

 ## DBus